hotg-ai/rune/crates/compiler-2/README.md

 - [`parse`] - Parse a Runefile written in the YAML format
 - [`lowering`] - Convert a Runefile's AST into a high-level intermediate representation that is more amenable to analysis
+- [`type_check`] - Construct a fully-defined pipeline based on the high-level intermediate representation

 ## Error Handling